 Many restaurants serve this thick pudding with maraş ice cream.
 Instead, you might opt for kazandibi, which has a caramelized top.

 34. Fıstıklı Sarma

-If you’ve ever visited Turkey or certain Slavic nations, you’ve had sarma, but did you know also there is a sweet variant of the famous cabbage roll?
+If you’ve ever visited Turkey or certain Slavic nations, you’ve had sarma, but did you also know there is a sweet variant of the famous cabbage roll?
 Don’t worry; this dessert does not include sauerkraut (German sour cabbage)

 The wrap is made of one layer of dough, and the stuffing is made of fıstık ezmesi (pistachio butter).
 That is where the distinct shade comes from.

 As you might expect, this is a natural color that contains no food coloring or chemicals.
 To give this green cake sweetness, the treats are dipped in sherbet for the finishing touch.